Jason-0009/Isometric-Room-Client/README.md

 # Isometric room client

 ## Features
-1. Draws an isometric room with cubes that act like objects
+- Draws an isometric room with cubes that act like objectsm
-2. An avatar that can move and interact with objects in the room
+- An avatar that can move and interact with objects in the room.
-3. The avatar can pick up objects, move them around, and drop them
+- Objects can be moved around.

 ## Getting started